WSm-77/graph_algorithms/README.md

 ## Setup

+> [!TIP]
-__Note__: It is recommended to use Linux for this repository.
+> It is recommended to use Linux for this repository.

+> [!IMPORTANT]
-__Remeber__: All commands should be executed in project's root directory.
+> All commands should be executed in project's root directory.

 To properly setup this repository you need to create virtual environment with following command: